ooeyad/utterance_Gender_Classifier/README.md

 *   RMSE : root-mean-square (RMS) energy for each frame from the audio sample.

 5- So from all these features there are hidden information that could help classifying the signals information.

+## Approach 2 : MFCC features with Convolutional Neural Network.

+In this approach I I've done the following :
+1- Prepared data files paths with speakers ids and genders in a dataframe 2- from the dataframe I loaded each audio file for 2 seconds only.
+3- Extraced the MFCC features for each audio, I have taken 40